elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 1 – Step 18.
 Assembling the Hot-End](http://www.support.modix3d.com/hot-end-assembly/)
-* The hot-end looks like the shrimp monster that was put into Neo's belly button in the Matrix.
+* Assembly:
+  * Speed: Medium.
-* Fast assembly, but the equipment is small and delicate so be careful not to break things or lose pieces.
+  * Difficulty: Medium.
+The assembly instructions are thorough for this step, but the equipment is small and delicate.
+Be careful to avoid breaking or losing pieces.
+* Issues:
-* We still (01/22/2020) do not fully understand the ideal arrangement of heat sink, heat break and hot-end block.
-We have heat-tightened the nozzle, but the block still tries to spin when pushed, indicating that we have not fully threaded the threaded pieces correctly.
+  * I do not fully understand the ideal arrangement of heat sink, heat break and hot-end block.
+I have heat-tightened the nozzle as per [Part 3 Step 7](#part-3--step-7-heat-tightening-the-nozzle), but the block still tries to spin when pushed, indicating that I have not fully threaded the threaded pieces correctly.
-* Note - the kit only contains one heat sink, with a blue clip on it.
-Using this even though the instructions say "not the blue one"
-* Note - I stripped a screw for the volcano block by putting it in the wrong side.
-Used a small screw from the Spares bag to replace.
+  * I stripped a screw for the volcano block by attempting to insert it in the wrong side of the volcano block.
+I used a small screw from the spares bag to replace.
+  * I initially assembled the hot end without the thermal paste, then revisited the step and applied it.
 <center>
 <table>
   <tr>